hicops/hicops/README.md

 *HiCOPS*: Computational framework for scalably accelerating database peptide search workflows on supercomputers.

+## Announcement
+This is the legacy version of the HiCOPS codebase only.
+The maintained HiCOPS and GPU-accelerated HiCOPS (GiCOPS) repository has moved [here](https://github.com/pcdslab/gicops).

 ## Documentation

-Full HiCOPS documentation can be found [here](https://hicops.github.io).
+Full (legacy) HiCOPS documentation can be found [here](https://hicops.github.io).

 ## License

-This software is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+This software is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
 All contributions are welcome including new features, documentation and bug fixes through standard GitHub pull request method.

 ## Issues and Feature Requests